THE Secret Key to Creating Lag in the Golf Swing

 -Paul M. | Aug 21,2012 | Hampton, VA

-Below, you can see a direct comparison with club positions.
-Note that when the shaft is parallel to the ground, the butt of his club on the left is actually behind the ball.
+Below, you can see a direct side-by-side comparison of club positions at the same moment in the downswing.
+Notice that when the shaft reaches parallel to the ground, the butt end of his club on the left is actually positioned behind the ball, a clear sign of lost lag in golf.

 increase lag in golf swingNotice how the butt of the club is now ahead of the ball when the club is in the same position.

-For comparison sake, I pulled in an image of Hank Kuehne at a similar point in the downswing, though not exact.
-You can see just how much lag my student has added in 10 minutes over one of the longest hitters ever on the PGA Tour!
+For a striking comparison, I pulled in a frame of Hank Kuehne at a roughly similar point in the downswing, though the positions aren't perfectly identical.
+You can see just how much lag my student added in only 10 minutes, rivaling one of the longest hitters in PGA Tour history!

 hank kuehneThis golfer now has even more lag than big hitting pro Hank Kuehne!